An easy guide to keep your produce and prepped veggies fresh for as long as possible

 - Whole bell peppers should be kept in the refrigerator crisper drawer in a mesh or paper bag.
 They’ll last 7-14 days

-Don’t forget to grab your Fresh Veggie Cheat Sheet!
+Don’t forget to grab your Fresh Veggie Cheat Sheet from the Freebie Library!
 This printable is by no means an exhaustive list of all the veggies you use, but these listed veggies are the most frequently used and prepped fresh veggies in my kitchen.

 What other veggies do you want hacks for?
 Are there any vegetables or herbs that just don’t last for you?